August 20th, 2022 Sony 400mm f/2.8 GM Lens in Stock

 What’s Up?

-Today is Friday 15 July 2022.
-Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about ninety minutes to prepare and makes one hundred seventeen days in a row with a new one.
+Today is Saturday 20 August 2022.
+The forecast for Lido Beach is for more light winds from the west.
+With mostly cloudy skies, the morning should be more productive.
+Wherever you are, and whatever you are doing, I hope that you too have a great day.
+This blog post took about two hours to prepare (including the time spent on the one image optimization) and makes one hundred forty-nine days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!